llanos256/prime_pair/README.md

-Algorithn to get a prime pair of a product
+Algorithm to get a prime pair of a product